MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-index-markdown-blobs.md

 - `content`: A string that contains the raw Markdown found in a specific location, based on the header metadata at that point in the document.

 - `sections`: An object that contains the hierarchical representation of the sections within the Markdown document.
 Contains subfields for the header metadata up to the desired header level.
-For example, when `markdownHeaderDepth` is set to `h3`, contains string fields `h1`, `h2`, and `h3` field.
-When a header is not present at that point in the document, contains an empty string.
+For example, when `markdownHeaderDepth` is set to `h3`, contains string fields `h1`, `h2`, and `h3`.
+These fields are accessible through field mappings as `/sections/h1`, `sections/h2`, etc. When a header is not present at that point in the document, contains an empty string.

 - `ordinal_position`: An integer value indicating the position of the section within the document hierarchy.
 This field is used for ordering the sections in their original sequence as they appear in the document.
 The root level sections start with an ordinal position of 1, and the value increments sequentially for each subsection.